 UIX Feed is an open study at your own pace platform which has a structured curriculum, allows users to communicate with peers through forums and test their own knowledge by taking quizzes.
-I will be using mobile application, as it serves the purpose of gaining information at any time and place.
-I have used gamification principles which will serve the purpose of reducing the number of users who leave any educational session midway.
+I used mobile as primary device, as it serves the purpose of gaining information at any time and place.
+I also used gamification principles which will serve the purpose of reducing the number of users who leave any educational session midway.

 This individual project work was a part of SI 582- Introduction to Interaction Design course.